mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - Ridge
  - Lasso
  - ElasticNet
+## so increase bias and reduce variance ?
 ### 1. RidgeRegression
 Find a new model that doesn't fit the **training data** that much by introducing a **small `bias`** into the line-fitting, but in return, we get a significant drop in variance.
 By starting with slightly worse fit, the model can offer better long term prediction!
  - OLS regression's cost function is about minimizing the **SS of residuals**